Why do my sushi rice never turn out like restaurant sushi?

 Zoë has lectured and held sushi courses for A. P. Moller – Maersk, Hugo Boss Nordic, Novo Nordisk, Novartis, Velux, Gorrissen Federspiel, Beierholm revision, Elbek & Vejrup and many more.

-On the Sushi course for beginners, you learn step by step how to make tasty sushi from scratch with raw materials that are most in demand for sushi in Denmark.
+At the Sushi course for beginners, you will learn how to make tasty sushi like Japanese sushi chefs in Tokyo.

 _